-A related aside: had the two crashes occurred in the U.S., instead of off the coast of Indonesia and in Ethiopia, would things have been different?
+A related aside: had the disasters occurred in the U.S., instead of off the coast of Indonesia and in Ethiopia, respectively, would things be different?
 Most likely.

 One communication-related item that changed after the first crash was training.
 Boeing marketers claimed one of the advantages of the Max 8 was how similar it was to previous Boeing aircraft.
 As such, extensive (read costly and time consuming) pilot training was unnecessary.
 Pilots could learn about modifications to the Max via computer simulation or in a handbook.